What sleep deprivation really does to your body

-Sleep deprivation is a condition where you don’t get enough rest—either occasionally or chronically, says neurologist, Fariha Abassi-Feinberg, MD, a neurologist on the American Academy of Sleep Medicine’s board of directors.
-Everyone’s “adequate amount” varies; some people require nine hours of shut-eye a night, while others feel fine with seven, Dr. Abassi-Feinberg says.
+Sleep deprivation is a condition where you don’t get enough rest—either occasionally or chronically, says Fariha Abassi-Feinberg, MD, a neurologist on the American Academy of Sleep Medicine’s board of directors.
+Everyone’s “adequate amount” varies: Some people require nine hours of shut-eye a night, while others feel fine with seven, Dr. Abassi-Feinberg says.
 If you don’t meet your body’s requirement, you are experiencing sleep deprivation—and likely the physical and mental symptoms that tend to come with it (more on those in a sec).

 What causes sleep deprivation?

-Sleep deprivation can be caused by lifestyle circumstances (including family demands and work schedules), as well as medical conditions (such as depression, sleep apnoea and hormone imbalances.)
-Medications, caffeine and alcohol can also interfere with sleep.
+Sleep deprivation can be caused by lifestyle circumstances (including familial demands and work schedules), as well as medical conditions (such as depression, sleep apnea, and hormone imbalances.)
+Medications, caffeine, and alcohol can also interfere with sleep.

-Sometimes, though, many of us simply drop the ball on prioritising sleep, Dr. Abassi-Feinberg says.
-“We’re scrolling through social media or watching a show on Netflix, which pushes back our bedtime, cutting into our rest”, she says.
+Sometimes, though, many of us simply drop the ball on prioritizing slumber, Dr. Abassi-Feinberg says.
+“We’re scrolling through social media or watching a show on Netflix,” she says.
+“Habits like these push back your bedtime, cutting into your rest.”

 Symptoms of sleep deprivation

 If you feel beat and can’t stop yawning throughout the day, those are telltale signs that you’re not getting enough ZZZs, Dr. Winter says.
 But fatigue isn’t the only signal that you’re short on sleep.
 Other possible signs include:

 - Difficulty remembering things: Can’t find your keys (again)?
 That late-night scroll may be to blame.
 The brain processes memories during sleep, Dr. Winter says, so falling short on slumber can affect both short- and long-term memory.